ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 ## Future

 We plan to be constantly upgrading the platform as new decentralization techniques appear.
 As a user, you will notice more points of access, quicker speeds, and features to make usage easier.
-We hope to increase decentralization
+We hope to increase decentralization through...

 - SSR: Serverless applications are popular on platforms like Next.js and we will be using decentralized compute to increase the types of applications we support.
 - Collaboration: The more participants in a project the better the decentralizaton becomes.
 We are working on tools to allow multiple people configure the project.